akka/alpakka/docs/src/main/paradox/awslambda.md

 @@dependencies { projectId="awslambda" }

-## Sending messages
+## Setup

-Flow provided by this connector needs a prepared `LambdaAsyncClient` to be able to invoke lambda functions.
+Flow provided by this connector needs a prepared @javadoc[LambdaAsyncClient](software.amazon.awssdk.services.lambda.LambdaAsyncClient) to be able to invoke lambda functions.

 Scala
 : @@snip (/awslambda/src/test/scala/docs/scaladsl/Examples.scala) { #init-client }

 Java
 : @@snip (/awslambda/src/test/java/docs/javadsl/Examples.java) { #init-client }

+This connector is set up to use @extref:[Akka HTTP](akka-http:) as default HTTP client via the thin adapter library [AWS Akka-Http SPI implementation](https://github.com/matsluni/aws-spi-akka-http).
+By setting the `httpClient` explicitly (as above) the Akka actor system is reused, if not set explicitly a separate actor system will be created internally.

+The client has built-in support for retrying with exponential backoff, see @ref[AWS Retry configuration](aws-retry-configuration.md) for more details.

+It is possible to configure the use of Netty instead, which is Amazon's default.
+Add an appropriate Netty version to the dependencies and configure @javadoc[NettyNioAsyncHttpClient](software.amazon.awssdk.http.nio.netty.NettyNioAsyncHttpClient).

 We will also need an @scaladoc[ActorSystem](akka.actor.ActorSystem) and an @scaladoc[ActorMaterializer](akka.stream.ActorMaterializer).